Introduction

 The other two options, Clip Original Candidates and Clip Interm Results, will clip the candidate, then clip the original again, as well as output the overlap when Interm Results is set.

-In the example workspace, there are two types of promotions a company is planning to send out, a flyer with a coupon and a flyer without a coupon.
+In the example workspace, there are two types of promotions a company plans to send out: a flyer with a coupon and one without.
 They have two different boundaries for these promotions based on previous campaigns.
 Using the Overlapping Clippers parameter, let’s determine which method would be the best.
-In addition, we will Generate a List From Overlapping Clippers, with the Clipper List Name set to Strategies.
+In addition, we will generate a List From Overlapping clips, with the Clipper List Name set to Strategies.

 Clipping Only Outside Remainders

-The Clipping Only Outside Remainders option clips the flyer with the coupon first; then the remainders were clipped.
+The Clipping Only Outside Remainders option clips the flyer with the coupon first, then clips the remainders.
 Where the clippers overlapped, the customer will only get the flyer with the coupon.

 Clip Original Candidates